metcalf/gong-srv/README.md

         sudo apt-get install build-essential subversion libncurses5-dev zlib1g-dev gawk gcc-multilib flex git-core gettext

-1. Place the files in patches/ into the `target/linux/generic/patches-2.6.37/` directory.
-Note that patch 981 isn't really generic, it's for ar2315 SoCs.
+1. Place the files in patches/ into root checkout directory.
+Note that patch 981 goes into the generic folder but it isn't really generic, it's for ar2315 SoCs.

 1. Edit your feeds.conf to add this repo and the following mosquitto dependency: